Landline-Telephone-Society/cpbx-documentation/docs/index.md

 ## Contribute on GitHub

-This documentation is open-source is available on GitHub.
+This documentation is available on GitHub.
 We welcome contributions, feedback, and improvements from the community.